 The US is infamous for its industrialized farming system, which hatched in the 1950s.
 What was seen as a trend towards efficiency, safety, and prosperity has shown steep consequences, many of which fall squarely on the shoulders of farmers who own and operate small to medium-sized farms.
 Put simply, farmers can’t compete with the outsized productivity and low market prices industrialized farms offer, and as a result are driven out of business.

-Of course, the best solutions benefit both sides of the table, and in the case of a CSA, the consumer is far from short-changed.
-First and foremost, CSA members receive high-quality food, whether that be a box of produce or one with specialty items like cheese or meat.
+Of course, the best solutions benefit both sides of the table and in the case of a CSA, the consumer is far from short-changed.
+First and foremost, CSA members receive high-quality food, whether that be a box of produce or one with specialty items like cheese and meat.
 Fruits and vegetables are local and typically organic, which means they are fresher and grown with minimal-to-no undesirable pesticides, herbicides, and synthetic fertilizers.
-If it’s part of the deal, animal products, and specialty foods, will be of higher quality as well.
+Also if animal products and specialty foods are part of the deal, they will be of higher quality as well.

-Many CSA farmers build collaborative relationships, meaning that a local pig farmer or dairy rancher can participate in the action, offering their products to consumers who are often more than happy to sample all of the heritage pork or fresh yogurts available.
-All of this good eating normally costs less than the equivalent haul from a grocery store.
-This is largely made possible by the direct relationship the farmer and consumer have, so the farmer can make a livable wage and the consumer doesn’t have to absorb costs tagged-on by middlemen.
+Many CSA farmers build collaborative relationships, meaning that a local pig farmer or dairy rancher can join in and offer their products to consumers, who are often more than happy to sample all of the heritage pork or fresh yogurts available.
+Serendipitously, all this good eating normally costs less than the equivalent haul from a grocery store, which is largely made possible by the direct relationship between the farmer and consumer.
+So, it's a win-win: the farmer can make a livable wage and the consumer doesn’t have to absorb costs tagged-on by middlemen.